HOW TO: ski north BC to tap northern snow, stoke and soul

 Quesnel BC / Wells, BC

 About halfway between Quesnel and Wells sits Troll Mountain Resort, a ski area that embodies the frontier spirit.
-Built by pioneering Norwegian Lars Fossberg in the 1970s, Troll skiers and snowboarders are a fiercely loyal bunch, and they're proud to show you their mountain paradise.
+Built by pioneering Norwegian Lars Fossberg in the 1970s, Troll skiers and snowboarders are a loyal bunch, and they're proud to show you their mountain paradise.

 One local who's giving Troll a bigger name these days is Fossberg's grandchild and pro freeskier Emily Childs.
 You can catch her skiing at Troll with her mom Hildur in this awesome new North Face doc (for some Troll stoke, drop in around the 5-min mark.)

-Ski resort info: Troll Mountain Resort operating hours, trail maps, snow conditions and more.
+Ski resort info Troll Mountain Resort

 Like Our Facebook Page